youurayy/ioq3/README.md

 The source code will live solely in the `impulse` branch.

-### DONE
+### features

-- vs2015 project (and instructions)
 - default weapon is railgun, one shot kills, very high damage (splatter)
 - all weapons have unlimited ammo
 - remove 'fragged' texts for cleaner display (default cvar, no-cheat)

-### OBSERVATIONS / LESSONS LEARNED
+### observations / lessons learned

 (todo)

-### IDEAS
+### ideas

-- the only weapon is rail gun
+- the only weapon is railgun
 - deleted from levels: weapons, health, regeneration, quad-damage, armor
-- respawn is immediate
+- respawn is almost immediate; static value e.g. 500ms
+- last kill point is the next spawn point of the attacker
+- disable the railgun hum sound

+### ideas (not sure)

 - teleport always available? (with delay?)
 - no fall damage (except off-bounds death)
-- rocket-jump possible with railgun, no self-damage (?)
+- rocket-jump possible with railgun (?)
-- disable the rail-gun hum sound
+- display frags among rewards (?)
-- disable ammo in hud (or replace with infinity)
+- replace ammo in hud with something useful (?)
-- draw visual enhancer cues on character head/body to see thru blood splatter
+- draw visual enhancer cues on character head/body to see thru blood splatter (?)

+### todo

+- implement (some of the) ideas
+- test gameplay, record observations
+- release

 ---